Colorado’s

 Field Survey Activities Update

-As we work through the permitting process in each local jurisdiction, land agents will continue to conduct outreach to landowners along the preferred transmission line route to answer questions, discuss and evaluate site-specific concerns, and discuss easements that may be needed.
-Within the public rights-of-way along Segments 1, 4 and 5, construction crews are reviewing the transmission line route for factors that could affect construction methodology, such as access constraints.
+Land agents will continue to conduct outreach to landowners along the preferred transmission line route to answer questions, discuss and evaluate site-specific concerns, and discuss easements that may be needed.
+Construction crews are reviewing the transmission line route for factors that could affect construction methodology, such as access constraints.

 Additional field crews are conducting environmental and cultural resource evaluations, land use surveys, and are assessing the condition of nearby infrastructure as part of required field survey work.
-These activities are being conducted only in the public right-of-way and work on private property will be conducted once appropriate permission has been obtained.
+These activities are being conducted in the public right-of-way and on private property where appropriate access rights of entry have been established.

 Interactive Project Map

-• Solid dark and light red lines – Township and section boundaries (these are not transmission route links)
+• Solid dark and light red lines – Township and section boundaries (these are not transmission centerlines)

 Additional revisions may be posted; please check back as this map will reflect the most up-to-date information.